 In these places, even getting a phone signal is challenging.
 This year as everybody knows, COVID-19 is causing a lot of problems all around the world.
 In Honduras, schools have been closed since March.
 The Ministry of Education’s idea is to continue classes online, which to some extent is good.
 We know there is a lot of free content available on the internet, but very often those who need it the most can't even get access to that.
 For many of our students in La Frontera, getting a phone signal can be challenging and even more an internet connection.
 Families struggling to buy food know that purchasing data is out of their reach or becomes a hassle because it’ll only work after walking to a further spot.

 Laura, a 7th grader, and her grandmother picking up a tablet so she can study from home

 Joel is eager to continue his 8th-grade curriculum offline, from home.

-In order for CREE to help these students continue learning, we deployed more than 60 grant tablets from Learning Equality loaded with Kolibri.
+In order for CREE to help these students continue learning, we deployed more than 60 grant tablets from Learning Equality and the U.S. Embassy loaded with Kolibri.
 Which include the curriculum materials needed for their Spanish, mathematics, natural science, history, and English subjects, along with a library holding more than 100 public domain titles.
 This offline learning opportunity is providing high-quality educational material.
 It is equipping students who are hungry for learning thus, step by step getting closer to their goals.

 Difficulties push people to strategize for new solutions, and living through a pandemic in rural Honduras is a challenge.
 Each municipal entrance has a police checkpoint and we can only travel freely once every two weeks.
 It is almost impossible to get together in small groups since only those with the corresponding day’s digit can travel.